Work, skills and experience

 - Part-time or seasonal work supporting the running of the University and colleges - for example, invigilating examinations, administrative work, or working in a library.

-- You can often find part-time and temporary vacancies in Oxford on the Jobs and Vacancies page, the Career Service’s online resource, CareerConnect, Daily Info and the Oxford Times.
+- You can often find part-time and temporary vacancies in Oxford on the Jobs and Vacancies page, the Career Service’s online resource, CareerConnect, Daily Info.

 Other possibilities